 The Office for National Statistics (ONS) is the organization responsible for collecting and publishing official statistics in England and Wales.
 In Northern Ireland it is the Northern Ireland Statistics and Research Agency (NIRSA), and in Scotland it is National Records of Scotland (NRS).

-The statistics from the 2021 Census for England, Wales, and Northern Ireland will be issued in summer 2022.
+The statistics from the 2021 Census for England, Wales, and Northern Ireland will be published in summer 2022.

-The census before this was held in 2011.
-Population statistics for Bury are detailed below.
+The census prior to this was in 2011.
+Demographic information for Bury is shown below.

 2011 Census Data - Resident Population of Bury